UBIT Rules and New Requirements

 - Senators Chris Coons (D-DE) and James Lankford (R-OK) introduced S 632

-You can take action today by urging your elected officials to ask Treasury to delay implementation.
+You can take action today by urging your elected officials to ask for repeal of the UBIT on commuting benefits.